siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/pbp/recipe/trac/README.txt

 ``smtp-from-name``

   Sender name to use in notification emails.
+Default value: ``project-name`` option value.

 ``smtp-password``